Chart Color Schemes

 AreaSearch analysis reveals Gowrie recording weaker employment conditions than most comparable areas nationwide

-Gowrie has an educated workforce with prominent representation in essential services sectors.
-The unemployment rate was 6.9% as of September 2025, with relative employment stability over the past year, according to AreaSearch's aggregation of statistical area data.
-There were 1,532 residents employed at this time, while the unemployment rate was 3.3% higher than the Australian Capital Territory's rate of 3.6%.
+Gowrie has an educated workforce with significant representation in essential services sectors.
+The unemployment rate was 7.2% as of December 2025, showing stability over the past year according to AreaSearch data aggregation from statistical areas.
+By December 2025, 1,531 residents were employed while the unemployment rate was 3.3% higher than the Australian Capital Territory's rate of 3.8%.

-Workforce participation was lower, at 67.7%, compared to the Australian Capital Territory's 72.5%.
-Census responses indicated that only 10.8% of residents worked from home, though Covid-19 lockdown impacts should be considered.
-The primary industries for employment among residents were public administration & safety, health care & social assistance, and education & training.
-Gowrie has a notable specialization in construction, with an employment share 1.4 times the regional level.
+Workforce participation in Gowrie was 67.8%, slightly below the Australian Capital Territory's 70.5%.
+A low 10.8% of residents worked from home, potentially impacted by Covid-19 lockdowns.
+Key industries for employment among residents include public administration & safety, health care & social assistance, and education & training.
+Gowrie has a specialization in construction with an employment share 1.4 times the regional level but is under-represented in professional & technical services at 8.5% compared to Australian Capital Territory's 11.1%.

-Conversely, professional & technical services were under-represented, with only 8.5% of Gowrie's workforce compared to 11.1% in the Australian Capital Territory.
-The area appears to offer limited local employment opportunities, as suggested by the difference between the Census working population and resident population.
-Over the 12 months to September 2025, labour force levels increased by 0.6%, while employment decreased by 0.3%, leading to a rise in unemployment rate of 0.9 percentage points, according to AreaSearch's analysis of SALM and ABS data aggregated from broader statistical areas.
-In contrast, the Australian Capital Territory experienced employment growth of 1.4% and labour force growth of 1.2%, with a drop of 0.2 percentage points in unemployment rate.
-Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within Gowrie.
-These projections, covering five and ten-year periods, suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Gowrie's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, though it is important to note that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+The predominantly residential area may offer limited local employment opportunities, indicated by Census data on working population versus resident population.
+Over the 12 months to December 2025, labour force levels increased by 1.0%, while employment decreased by 0.1%, raising the unemployment rate by 1.0 percentage points in Gowrie.
+In contrast, Australian Capital Territory experienced employment growth of 0.9% and labour force growth of 1.2%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Gowrie.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Gowrie's employment mix indicates local employment should increase by 6.4% over five years and 13.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment